bailey27/cppcryptfs/INSTALL.md

 Then run "nmake install" to install it.  nmake install must be run from an elevated (adminstrator) command prompt in order to work.

-There are sometimes some errors about installing the OpenSSL documentation.
+There might be some errors about installing the OpenSSL documentation.
 They won't affect your ability to build cppcryptfs.

 rapidjson
 ------